The Ultimate Push Day Workout Guide + 7 Best Exercises

 What is a PPL Routine?

-A push, pull, legs, or PPL routine is a type of training program that divides up the body into the following three different muscle groups:
+A push, pull, legs, or PPL routine is a type of training program that divides up the body into the following three different muscle groups and bases the training sessions off of them:

 1. Pushing muscles (chest, shoulders, triceps)